 Telephone fraud prevention automatically protects your phone system/PBX from hacking, toll fraud, dial-through fraud…

 Phreaking – Or Dial-Through fraud is very big business and a target for organized criminals.
-If your phone system is attacked, you will be left with a huge phone bill witch you will be expected to pay because you are responsible for calls made via your phone system and not your carrier.
-This bill could be 10 – 100 times higher than your usual phone bill and sometimes even a lot higher that.
+If your phone system is attacked, you will be left with a huge phone bill which you will be expected to pay because you are responsible for calls made via your phone system and not your carrier.
+This bill could be 10 – 100 times higher than your usual phone bill and sometimes even a lot higher.
 Everyone is at risk and all phone systems need to be secured against this crime to protect you from potentially significant financial losses.

 Thankfully mobile fraud is not a common issue but on the odd occasions that it does happen the values associated tend to be high as the fraudsters target high cost call traffic.